TateHouse/AlgorithmsDataStructures/README.md

 ## Overview

-A project for implementing algorithms and data structures.
-This project is intended to be used as a reference for implementing algorithms and data structures in C++, particularly with a focus on iterators and templates.
+A project for implementing algorithms and data structures in C++ with a focus on templates and iterators.

+While I plan on continually implementing more algorithms and data structures, I do have a few long-term goals I am considering.
+These include but are not limited to:

+- Implementing a graphics visualizer for the algorithms and data structures.
+- Making better use of C++ 23 features, such as concepts and ranges.
+- Refactoring data structures to allow for custom allocators.
+- Refactoring data structures into thread-safe and non-thread-safe versions.

+## Current Features

 ### Algorithms